This valuable perk will disappear from next month. Here is what to do if you already have a booking or plan to make one.

-Flights that begin with the EK airline code, e.g. EK435, are operated by Emirates.
+Flights that begin with the EK airline code, e.g. EK451, are operated by Emirates.
 Qantas.com also clearly states this, and has a small Emirates logo icon in the results too.

 Something you should look at closely when searching for Emirates’ Auckland departures, is the number of stops on the routes returned.
 This is in small text near the flight details.

-With Emirates operating three flights from Auckland to Dubai daily, only one is direct while the other two also stop in Melbourne or Brisbane enroute to Dubai (until March 2018).
+With Emirates operating two flights from Auckland to Dubai, only one is direct while the other stops in Denpasar enroute to Dubai.
 Flights from Christchurch will always be via Sydney.

 If direct flights are important to you then these extra stops are not desirable – unless you feel like ‘maximising’ your time and fun in Emirates Business or First Class, or you’re in Christchurch and don’t have a choice!

 From here, if you have enough Qantas Points in your account you can then get a quote for the taxes and fees along with the required points, per the example below.